ChaosTheChaotic/Adiman/PLUGINS.md

 - set_val - The value set by the user and what will be passed in through the key

 # Frontend additions
-To add items to the frontend to can add to the plugin metadata.
+To add items to the frontend you can add to the plugin metadata in a new json field
 ```json
 {
     "fad": {